feathersjs/docs/api/services.md

 For services registered before `app.listen` is invoked, the `setup` function of each registered service is called on invoking `app.listen`.
 For services registered after `app.listen` is invoked, `setup` is called automatically by Feathers when a service is registered.

-`setup` is a great place to initialize your service with any special configuration or if connecting services that are very tightly coupled (see below), as opposed to using [hooks](../hooks/readme.md).
+`setup` is a great place to initialize your service with any special configuration or if connecting services that are very tightly coupled (see below).

 ```js
 const feathers = require('@feathersjs/feathers');